 Our projects tackle many of the key issues facing Madagascar today: food security, loss of bio-diversity, poor health and extreme poverty.
 We also respond to emergencies, from cyclone relief to feeding programmes for street kids and their families.
 With modest resources we have built a record that we, our supporters and our Malagasy partners are proud of.

-Money for Madagascar is run by a team consisting of twelve unpaid trustees and three paid part-time staff.
+Money for Madagascar is run by a team consisting of twelve unpaid trustees, two full time and two part-time paid staff.
 They are central to achieving our key objective as a charity: to ensure that as much money as possible goes to support innovative, sustainable locally-led projects in Madagascar.
 This team is responsible for assessing the viability of the proposals that we receive from our Malagasy partners, allocating funds and verifying the outcomes of the projects once completed.